 It is of course a need of UPS for the AXSOR server as it is on every server.

 In old EAGLE there is a built-in battery back-up.
 New EAGLE is powered via an UPS with battery back-up.
-It means that the assembly will be working for at least 12 hours with normal usage.
 The power failure is of course indicated with an alarm so it is possible to discover as soon as it happens.

 What happens if the network is down?